bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 :set nonumber              - Turn off the line numbers.
-:set spell spelllang=en_us - Turn spell checking on with spell language as "en_us" :set nospell               - Turn spell checking off :u                         - Undo one change. z=                         - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives that it thinks may be correct. dd                         - Delete current line.
+:set spell spelllang=en_us - Turn spell checking on with spell language as "en_us" :set nospell               - Turn spell checking off :set list		   - If 'list' is on, whitespace characters are made visible.
+The default displays "^I" for each tab, and "$" at each EOL (end of line, so trailing whitespace can be seen)
+:u                         - Undo one change. z=                         - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives that it thinks may be correct. dd                         - Delete current line.